PIROXICAM- piroxicam capsule

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-In patients taking piroxicam or other NSAIDs, the most frequently reported adverse experiences occurring in approximately 1–10% of patients are:
+In patients taking piroxicam or other NSAIDs, the most frequently reported adverse experiences occurring in approximately 1% to 10% of patients are:

 Cardiovascular System: Edema